-Being A Local Has A Price.
+Being A Bozeman Local Has A Price.
 A High One.

 It’s rarely argued that Bozeman’s a cool place.
 It’s still got that small town feel but is big enough to have all the amenities you’d find in larger cities like big box stores, chains of all kinds and even discount specialty shops.
 Being a pretty hard core local myself (whatever that means these days), it’s sometimes hard for me to spend ALL my money in town.

 When it comes to the basics like beer and socializing, no problem.
 You don’t order your Bud Light online.
 But if I’m being honest about everything else, it boils down to money.
 I have a pretty good job in town but like most (everyone) I know, there is literally NOTHING left at the end of the month.
 Nada.
 Zilch.
-In fact, I think I’ve got 20 bucks to get me from today until payday on the 1st.
+In fact, I think I’ve got 20 bucks to get me from today until payday.

 The mortgage and the bills always get paid on time, without exception.
 But the harsh reality of “what’s left” is something I deal with all the time.
 Groceries get purchased wherever they are cheapest and I usually skip my beloved Cheez-Its because $5 for a box of crackers is insulting.
 The generics are NOT the same for the record.

-Now that the holidays are here, I am not afraid to do what I have to do.
+It seems that EVERY PERSON I KNOW HAS A BIRTHDAY IN THE NEXT 60 DAYS.
+I am not afraid to do what I have to do.
 Buy what I can afford and perhaps make the rest.
 Seeing as though I don’t really cook, the “make the rest” part is said only in jest.
 As much as I’d love to buy all my girlfriends a (small) tube of my favorite hand cream, at $12 a pop it just ain’t gonna happen.
 I love my friends but even a small token of your friendship gets expensive when you want to buy a dozen of them.